 Chronic pain, numbness, and paralysis are all difficult conditions for someone to deal with, but insurance companies rarely show much sympathy for them.
 If you attempt to file a claim on your own, the insurance adjuster may prove dismissive, stating that you are overexaggerating your injuries or that the treatment costs should not be so expensive.
 That is why working with a motorcycle accident attorney who has experience dealing with traumatic injuries could be your best option.

-At Wingate, Russotti, Shapiro & Halperin, LLP, our legal team looks at both the legal and medical side of an injury claim.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our legal team looks at both the legal and medical side of an injury claim.
 We have extensive experience working with medical experts to diagnose our clients’ injuries and can use their findings to support your injury claim.
 Insurance companies often reject a motorcyclist’s claims because they do not believe that an auto accident caused it.
 They may argue that your injuries were work-related or due to overuse and are unconnected to the collision.
 However, our attorneys can utilize your medical records, work history, and the accident report to clearly outline how the other driver caused your injury.

 Contending with biker’s arm on your own is extremely stressful.
 You are likely struggling to pick up everyday objects, having difficulties keeping up with tasks at work, and are in a great deal of pain.
 Add on top of the stress of filing an insurance claim and negotiating with the insurance company can make matters a whole lot worse.
 But there is help available.

-If you choose to work with the New York motorcycle accident attorneys at Wingate, Russotti, Shapiro & Halperin, LLP, our team of experts can shoulder the legal burdens for you.
+If you choose to work with the New York motorcycle accident attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our team of experts can shoulder the legal burdens for you.
 We will focus on dealing with the at-fault insurance company, collecting evidence, and reviewing the accident report to ensure you receive the maximum available compensation.
 In turn, you only have to focus on healing from biker’s arm and getting back to full health.
 To learn how we can help you in a free consultation, call us at (212) 986-7353.

 Michael Fitzpatrick obtained a settlement for a 58-year-old man who was riding his motorcycle when he was struck by the defendant's vehicle exiting a driveway.